 - (1) Nonresident pharmacies shall not ship, mail or deliver prescription drugs into Missouri without first obtaining a pharmacy license from the Missouri Board of Pharmacy.
-An exemption to licensure is allowed when a nonresident pharmacy provides a prescription drug in an emergency situation or supplies lawful refills to a patient from a prescription that was originally filled and delivered to a patient within the state in which the nonresident pharmacy is located or provides medications upon receipt of a prescription or physician order for patients in institutional settings and the nonresident pharmacy is not recognized as a primary provider. - (2) To obtain a license as a pharmacy, a non-resident pharmacy must comply with each of the following: - (A) Maintain a license in good standing from the state in which the nonresident pharmacy is located;
+An exemption to licensure is allowed when a nonresident pharmacy provides a prescription drug in an emergency situation or supplies lawful refills to a patient from a prescription that was originally filled and delivered to a patient within the state in which the nonresident pharmacy is located or provides medications upon receipt of a prescription or physician order for patients in institutional settings and the nonresident pharmacy is not recognized as a primary provider. - (2) To obtain a license as a pharmacy, a non-resident pharmacy must comply with each of the following: - (A) Maintain a license in good standing from the state in which the nonresident pharmacy is located; - (B) Submit an application as provided by the Missouri Board of Pharmacy for licensure in compliance with 4 CSR 220-2.020(2) and (3); - (C) Pay all appropriate licensing fees; - (D) Submit a copy of the state pharmacy license from the state in which the nonresident pharmacy is located; and - (E) Submit a copy of the state and federal controlled substance registrations from the state in which it is located, if controlled substances are to be shipped into Missouri. - (3) When requested to do so by the Missouri Board of Pharmacy, each nonresident pharmacy shall supply any inspection reports, warning notices, notice of deficiency reports or any other related reports from the state in which it is located concerning the operation of a nonresident pharmacy for review of compliance with state and federal drug laws.

-- (B) Submit an application as provided by the Missouri Board of Pharmacy for licensure in compliance with 4 CSR 220-2.020(2) and (3); - (C) Pay all appropriate licensing fees; - (D) Submit a copy of the state pharmacy license from the state in which the nonresident pharmacy is located; and - (E) Submit a copy of the state and federal controlled substance registrations from the state in which it is located, if controlled substances are to be shipped into Missouri. - (3) When requested to do so by the Missouri Board of Pharmacy, each nonresident pharmacy shall supply any inspection reports, warning notices, notice of deficiency reports or any other related reports from the state in which it is located concerning the operation of a nonresident pharmacy for review of compliance with state and federal drug laws. - (4) The Missouri Board of Pharmacy will extend reciprocal cooperation to any state that licenses and regulates nonresident pharmacies for the purpose of investigating complaints against pharmacies located in Missouri or the sharing of information and investigative reports, as long as the other state will extend the same reciprocal cooperation to the Missouri Board of Pharmacy.
+- (4) Except in emergencies that constitute an immediate threat to the public health and require expedited action by the board, the Missouri Board of Pharmacy shall file a complaint when known or suspected violations are uncovered with the licensing board of the state in which the nonresident pharmacy is located.
+If the licensing board in the state in which the nonresident pharmacy is located initiates disciplinary action, the Missouri Board of Pharmacy may request the appropriate documents involved in the action for consideration of discipline against the pharmacy license of the nonresident pharmacy.
+If no action is taken against the nonresident pharmacy by the licensing board of the state in which it is located, the Missouri Board of Pharmacy may request copies of any investigation reports available from that state. - (5) The Missouri Board of Pharmacy will extend reciprocal cooperation to any state that licenses and regulates nonresident pharmacies for the purpose of investigating complaints against pharmacies located in Missouri or the sharing of information and investigative reports, as long as the other state will extend the same reciprocal cooperation to the Missouri Board of Pharmacy.

-AUTHORITY: sections 338.140 and 338.280, RSMo 2000 and 338.220, RSMo Supp.
-2001.
+AUTHORITY: sections 338.140, RSMo Supp.
+1989 and 338.280, RSMo 1986.
 Original rule filed Jan.
-16, 1990, effective May 11, 1990.
-Amended: Filed June 28, 2002, effective Jan.
-30, 2003.
+16, 1990, effective May II, 1990.

-Original authority: 338.140, RSMo 1939, amended 1981, 1989, 1997; 338.220, RSMo 1951, amended 1969, 1981, 1989, 1997, 1999, 2001; and 338.280, RSMo 1951, amended 1971, 1981.
+Original authority: 338.140, RSMo 1939, amended 1981, 1989 and 338.280, RSMo 1951, amended 1971, 1981.